MachinisteWeb/node-atlas/README.en.md

 NodeAtlas is useful for more than simply generate template web page easily based on your variation files.
 NodeAtlas allow you to dynamicly interact with variations var and with the DOM with;

-- parameters in query part of url (GET),
+- parameters in query part of URL (GET),
 - parameters in request body (POST),
-- connection with database or,
+- connection with database,
-- management of sessions or,
+- management of sessions,
-- do AJAX or Websocket request/response and
+- do Websockets request/response and
 - do more !

 ### Lifecycle and Hooks ###

-For that, you could hook to some point of life cycle of the page generation with common controller (`commonController`) and with specific controller for each page (`routes[<route>].controller`).
+NodeAtlas lyfecycle works as following.
+First, one time, ressources are loaded, the server start, routes are added and all is up.
+Then, for each HTTP request, a response is generate.
+You could use hooks whire server start and while response is construct.

-This is a `webconfig.json` allows you to manipulate each part of life cycle of a page.
+This is a `webconfig.json` allows you to manipulate each hook of life cycle of a page.

 ```json
 {